University of Florida BOT Public Comment 6/22/26

 Sunshine Law also provides for civil action, which could be used to demand external investigation.
 “That should be happening anyway,” said Sanderson.

-Trustees Ilya Shapiro and Jesse Pannucio playing video games at Florida Poly’s E-sports studio earlier in 2026 (Image FPU Public Record under Chapter 112).
+Trustees Ilya Shapiro and Jesse Panuccio playing video games at Florida Poly’s E-sports studio earlier in 2026 (Image FPU Public Record under Chapter 112).
 The video game room was paid for with “President Discretionary” funds.

 Reported misconduct now includes: